-2. Reporting to HINU Campus Advocate Coordinator
+2. Reporting to HINU Sexual Misconduct Response & Prevention Coordinator

 Regardless of whether an individual chooses to contact law enforcement, an individual has a right to report allegations of prohibited conduct under this Policy with HINU.

-Reports under this Policy may be made by the person who experienced the harm or by a third party, including, but not limited to, community members, a friend, family member, advisor, staff member, or professor.
+Reports under this Policy may be made by the person who experienced the harm or by a third party, including, but not limited to, community members, a friend, family member, advisor, staff member, or faculty.